Book an appointment using SetMore

 Family Law Enforcement Hearings: Agreements to Settle and Trial

-Suppose you are the petitioner in an enforcement case, and you believe that the respondent should be held in contempt for failing to fulfill their obligations, such as failing to pay child support.
-In such a situation, the first step towards reaching a settlement is to agree on the amount of child support owed over a specific period, including any accumulated interest.
+Suppose you and the Respondent both agree that the Respondent should be held in contempt for failing to pay child support.
+In that case, an agreement must first confirm the amount of child support owed over a specific period plus the accumulated interest.

 The Petitioner's Case

-Once the petitioner has presented their evidence and questioned any witnesses, the respondent will have an opportunity to present their case.
-In child support enforcement cases, if you, as the petitioner, ever voluntarily relinquished possession of your child to the respondent during periods not specified in the Divorce Decree, the judge may credit the respondent for those periods.
-This credit can lead to a reduction in the amount of child support arrearages owed, taking into account the time the child spent in the respondent's care.
+In child support enforcement cases, if you ever relinquished possession of your child to the Respondent during periods not ordered in the Divorce Decree, the court will credit the Respondent for those times.
+This allows the judge to reduce the amount of child support arrearages to reflect the periods when the child was in the Respondent’s possession.

 Conclusion